improvingworks/LifeSupport/wp-content/plugins/si-contact-form/readme.txt

 For more help...
 [See the official FAQ at FastSecureContactForm.com](http://www.fastsecurecontactform.com/faq-wordpress-version)

 == Changelog ==

+- Fix default text could not be 0.
+- Fix HTML validation with date field.
+- Fix rows and cols extra field atrributes.
+- Fix javascript console error on date calendar popup.

+= 3.0.3.2 =
+- (27 Jul 2011) - Fixed medium XSS HTB23036 - as advised by High-Tech Bridge SA Security Research Lab.
+- Fix, added missing 00 to 24 hour time select.

+= 3.0.3.1 =
+- (05 Jul 2011) - Tested / fixed to be compatible with WP 3.2
+- Fix for `&apos` entity showing for single quotes on IE7, IE8
+- Fix for CAPTCHA input field out of position on IE7 with labels left CSS setting.

+= 3.0.3 =
+- (16 Jun 2011) - Tested compatible with WP 3.2 Beta 2
+- "Number of available extra fields" setting is now for each form # instead of all forms.
+- CAPTCHA audio feature removed.
+- Misc. admin Fixes.
+- Another fix for empty autoresponder field tags were showing.
+- Calendar style improvements.

+= 3.0.2 =
+- (08 Jun 2011) - Fixed error: Undefined variable: securimage_url
+- Added id tags to submit and reset buttons.
+- Updated Italian language (it_IT) - Translated by [Gianni Diurno](http://gidibao.net/ "Gianni Diurno")

+= 3.0.1 =
+- (02 Jun 2011) - CAPTCHA Audio feature is disabled by Mike Challis until further notice because a proof of concept code CAPTCHA solving exploit was released - Security Advisory - SOS-11-007.
+CAPTCHA image is not involved.
+- Security enhancements for possible low level XSS exploit in admin settings: thanks to [Julio Potier](http://secu.boiteaweb.fr/).
+- Fix javascript error when CAPTCHA audio is disabled.
+- Fixed missing width/height attributes for CAPTCHA images.
+- Fixed backslash problem on Restore Settings tool.
+- Fixed empty autoresponder field tags were showing.
+- Fixed various style improvements for admin error messages.
+- Added a popup alert for when changing the number of forms or extra fields.
+- Added setting: CSS style for CAPTCHA input field on the contact form.
+- Added Norwegian Bokmal (nb_NO) - Translated by [Tore Johnny Bratveit](http://punktlig-ikt.no)

+= 3.0 =
+- (25 Apr 2011) - Added (extra fields) default text can be set for text or textarea.
+- Added (extra fields) max length can be set for password, text or textarea.
+- Added (extra fields) attributes can be set for password, text or textarea.
+- Added (extra fields) validation regex can be set for password, text or textarea.
+- Added (extra fields) validation regex fail message can be set for password, text or textarea.
+- Added (extra fields) label or input CSS can be set individually for any extra field.
+- Added (extra fields) HTML before and after can be set.
+- Added (extra fields) 'email' extra field type with validation.
+- Added (extra fields) 'url' extra field type with validation.
+- Added (extra fields) first option of select field type can be in brackets to indicate [Please select].
+- Added 'email' field pulls up proper keyboard on iphone/ipad.
+- Added optional [form_label] tag for subject.
+- Added time format option for 'time' extra field (select 12 or 24 hour).
+- Improved extra fields admin GUI.
+- Added Field labels are bold when HTML email is enabled.
+- Fix - trim spaces on extra field multiple options.
+- Fix - attached field allowed types separated by spaces.
+- Fix - bug in restore tool that could cause data loss.
+- Email validate DNS check disabled by default because some servers have big delay.

+= 2.9.8.6 =
+- (27 Mar 2011) - Fix HTML notes would not appear before a fieldset open.
+- Fix horizontal display feature for radio and multiple checkbox after post.
+- Fixed date calender on some themes by adding a high z-index to the CSS.
+- Added ability to use comma in "Email To:" name.
+If you need to use a comma besides the one needed to separate the name and email, escape it with a back slash, like this: \,
+- Added ability to specify cc and bcc in "Email To:".
+Example: Webmaster,user1@example.com;[cc]user2@example.com;[bcc]user3@example.com
+- Added more WordPress logged in user details to the email message footer.
+- Added optional "Are you sure?" form submit popup message (message can also be changed).
+- Added Arabic (ar) partial translation - Translated by Jasmine Hassan

+= 2.9.8.5 =
+- (08 Mar 2011) - Improved required date fields
+- Added optional form "reset" button.
+- Fixed escaped comma bug in Restore Tool

+= 2.9.8.4 =
+- (23 Feb 2011) - Fixed broken "fields to ignore" feature.
+- File attach type and size labels can be changed.

+= 2.9.8.3 =
+- (14 Feb 2011) - Improvement: javascript is only loaded on pages when it is conditionally needed.
+- Fixed 2 label alignment problems with some themes.
+- Fixed possible javascript conflict that can break the redirect feature.
+- Fixed extra fields were not accepting zero.
+- More name labels can be changed.
+- Added new feature: Copy Settings Tool.
+This tool can copy your contact form settings from one form number to any of your other forms.
+Use to copy just the style settings, or all the settings from one form.
+- Added more shortcode optional settings [see FAQ page](http://www.fastsecurecontactform.com/shortcode-options)
+- Added hidden field can accept query input. [see FAQ page](http://www.fastsecurecontactform.com/query-string-parameters)
+- Other fixes and enhancements

+= 2.9.8.2 =
+- (07 Feb 2011) - Fix critical error "invalid argument supplied foreach () /si-contact-form.php on line 474".
+Sorry for the inconvenience.
+- Fix "Enable data export after the message" setting would not uncheck.
+- Changed default setting: If you use Contact Form 7 to DB Extension Plugin, be sure to visit the form edit page and enable this setting: "Enable data export after the message", because it is not enabled by default.

+= 2.9.8.1 =
+- (07 Feb 2011) - Added Silent Send feature: Use to send the posted data to another form or 3rd party API [See FAQ](http://www.fastsecurecontactform.com/send-form-data-elsewhere)
+- Fixed blank from email when email address was set to "not available".
+- Added features: Now you can add tags to print posted data for the email subject, autoresponder subject, or the autoresponder message.
+To see instructions, just click "help" next to any of these fields on the form edit page.
+[See FAQ](http://www.fastsecurecontactform.com/tip-add-email-autoresponder)
+- Added feature: Data Export settings to manage what fields are allowed to be exported or ignored for each form.
+Also email can be disabled when exporting data.

+= 2.9.8 =
+- (29 Jan 2011) - Added setting: "Enable to receive email as HTML instead of plain text."
+Enable if you want the email message sent as HTML format.
+HTML format is desired if you want to avoid a 70 character line wordwrap when you copy and paste the email message.
+Normally the email is sent in plain text wordwrapped 70 characters per line to comply with most email programs.
+- Added new settings in the "Redirect" section: You can Enable posted data to be sent as a query string on the redirect URL.
+This can be used to send the posted data via GET query string to a another form.
+- New settings for redirect: "Query string fields to ignore", "Query string fields to rename", and "Disable email sending (use only when required while you have enabled query string on the redirect URL)".
+[See FAQ](http://www.fastsecurecontactform.com/sending-data-by-query-string)
+- Added version indicator and new version reminder to settings page.
+- Fixed a multiple email problem if using the same form in several posts.
+Anyway, it is recommended to use the form in a page or sidebar, not a post.
+- Fixed bug where form number was reset to 4 after trying to increase over 99.
+- Fixed so now one CAPTCHA random position always has to be a number so that a 4 letter swear word could never appear.
+- Many small fixes and enhancements.
+- Added Romanian (ro_RO) - Translated by [Anunturi Jibo](http://www.jibo.ro)

+= 2.9.7.1 =
+- (19 Jan 2011) - Added ability to pre-fill in form fields from a URL query string. [see FAQ page](http://www.fastsecurecontactform.com/query-string-parameters)
+- Select Single posted data fix.

 = 2.9.7 =
 - (13 Jan 2011) - Added a new hook for other plugins to use (just after mail sent).
 This can be used to export the posted data and attachments to a database.
 A plugin for this is in the works, stay tuned.